This page contains more details for interested faculty.

 Before you apply, you will need to:

 - Compose a 250-word description of your Faculty Research Project.
 This should be a small project that a student could conduct as an independent research project within an 8-week time frame.
-Please note that all Faculty Research Projects must be remote in the 2021 year.

 - Compose a 150-word Faculty Mentorship Statement that briefly describes your mentorship philosophy and why you want to be a part of the SROP.

 - Gather an image file that we may use as a headshot on our website.

 - Indicate whether your research project will be in-person, remote, or can be either.